kjnh10/ExcelLikeVim/README.md

 | LineVisual | `x`         | lv_d

 # Customization
-Editing *~/vimx/user_configure.bas*, you can customize key-mapping and behaviror of some function through setting option.
+Firstly you need to make *~/vimx/user_configure.bas* Then editing *~/vimx/user_configure.bas*, you can customize key-mapping and behaviror of some function through setting option.
-Firstly you need to make *~/vimx/user_configure.bas* This configure file will be loaded while Excel launch.
+This configure file will be loaded every time a Excel instance launchs.

 ## Example configuration of user_configure.bas
 ```vb